US to welcome Ukraine refugees but no longer through Mexico

 The U.S. says it expects to admit up to 100,000 refugees from Ukraine and about 15,000 have come since the Feb.
 24 invasion, mostly through Mexico.
 Starting Monday, that route will no longer be an option except in extreme circumstances, officials said.

-It’s an effort for the U.S. to uphold its commitment to help Eastern European nations contend with the 5 million refugees who have fled Ukraine while trying to reduce the number of migrants seeking to cross the U.S.-Mexico border, which has become a political challenge for President Joe Biden and his administration.
+It’s an effort by the U.S. to uphold its commitment to help Eastern European nations contend with the 5 million refugees who have fled Ukraine while trying to reduce the number of migrants seeking to cross the U.S.-Mexico border.

+Complicating matters, however, the U.S. plans next month to lift a public health order, known as Title 42, that enables authorities to quickly turn away migrants at the U.S.-Mexico border without giving them a chance to claim asylum.
+The Biden administration has been exempting Ukrainian refugees, but will do so no longer.

 “We are proud to deliver on President Biden’s commitment to welcome 100,000 Ukrainians and others fleeing Russian aggression to the United States,” Homeland Security Secretary Alejandro N. Mayorkas said in a statement announcing the effort.
 “The Ukrainian people continue to suffer immense tragedy and loss as a result of Putin’s unprovoked and unjustified attack on their country.”

-U.S. officials say a majority of the Ukrainian refugees want to stay in Eastern Europe because they have family fighting in the war and eventually hope to return home.
+U.S. officials say a majority of the Ukrainian refugees want to stay in Eastern Europe because many have family fighting in the war and eventually hope to return home.

-Advocates have said the U.S. should take far more than 100,000 refugees and do more to expedite the process.
+Advocates have said the U.S. should take more than 100,000 refugees and do more to expedite the process.

+Much of the public seems to agree.
+An Associated Press-NORC Center for Public Affairs Research poll shows 65% of Americans favor accepting Ukrainian refugees into the U.S., while 15% oppose.
+An additional 19% say they neither favor nor oppose.

 To qualify for admission to the U.S. under the new expedited program, officially known as Uniting for Ukraine, people must have been in Ukraine as of Feb.
-11; have a family sponsor in the United States; complete vaccinations and other public health requirements and pass background checks.
+11; have a sponsor, which could be family or an organization; complete vaccinations and other public health requirements and pass background checks.

 Typically, they would start the application process in their home country, but that’s no longer possible because the U.S. pulled its diplomats from Ukraine.
 The State Department will expand resettlement operations in Eastern Europe under the new program to compensate.